jeremywhui/jeremywhui.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an adaptive and highly motivated computer engineering and computer science student at Rutgers Honors Academy.
+I am an adaptive and highly motivated computer engineering and computer science student at the Rutgers Engineering Honors Academy.

 I have a large passion for studying computer architecture and security, as well as in increasing the accessibility of learning computer science.
 I was a former architecture security researcher in the [Princeton Intel REU](https://seas-reu.princeton.edu/), where I investigated the effects of Rowhammer attacks on SSD NAND Flash.
 I was also a former lead teaching assistant for Introduction to Computer Science, as well a learning assistant for Introduction to Computers for Engineers, Introduction to Data-Driven Design for Engineering Applications, where I have supported many students through office hours and creating interactive learning experiences for students.
 I am particularly interested in studying the security of systems, particularly memory and computer architecture security.